-A colleague asked me how I measure “engagement” on Twitter.
+A client asked me how I measure “engagement” on Twitter.
 Now “engagement” is one of those overused, misused, and abused words in business — like “leading” or “authentic” — that no longer means anything.
 So how can professionals measure something that’s meaningless?

 In his insightful and informative book Web Analytics 2.0, Avinash Kaushik wrote:

 “The Merriam-Webster dictionary defines engaging as ‘tending to draw favorable attention or interest’….
 The challenge in the context of measurement is that ‘favorable attention or interest’ is incredibly hard — if not impossible — to measure… Some have gone so far as to create torturous, complex formulas that calculate the baby, the bath water, and the kitchen sink.
 Result: nada.
 OK, there is some output, but it’s ugly and just about useless.
 Metrics masquerading as Engagement in the analytics-o-sphere are not really metrics, they are an excuse to (a) not accept the limits of possible and (b) hide what is actually been measured.”

 Kaushik explains that typical measures of website “engagement” — time on site and repeat visits — reveal nothing about customer attitude and intent.
 What matters are the outcomes, which are the ultimate business goals: